right-rudder/next-gen/src/content/blog/mountain-flying-in-southern-california-what-every-student-pilot-should-know.md

 - Use **mountain passes** effectively for crossing
 - Recognize early signs of turbulence and avoid traps

-This isn’t something you can learn from a textbook—it takes real flight time, and that's exactly what NextGen delivers.
+This isn’t something you can learn from a textbook, it takes real flight time, and that's exactly what NextGen delivers.

 ---